DEV Community

 hyhmrright

-Posted on
+Posted on • Edited on

 ESLint flags unused variables.
 Complexity checkers count branches.
 SonarQube tracks duplication percentages.
+All useful.
+None of them answer the question a senior engineer actually asks:

 "What architectural principle is this violating, and what happens if we ignore it?"

 I've spent years reading the classics — Fowler, Martin, Evans, Brooks, Ousterhout, McConnell.
-Each book has a chapter or two that makes you think "I've seen this exact failure before."
+Each book has a chapter that makes you think "I've seen this exact failure before."
 But the insight stays locked in the book.

-Every finding follows the Iron Law:
+Every finding follows the same shape:

 Symptom → Source → Consequence → Remedy